followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/DataExpressionMixin/1 Configuration/items.md

 [note]If you need to modify the data source specified using the **items** option at runtime, do it only with the help of the **items** option.
 Updating data items using the [dataSource]({basewidgetpath}/Configuration/#dataSource) option may cause unexpected results.

-To display widget items, a default template can be used.
-This template is based on the data source fields that are listed in the [Default Item Template]({basewidgetpath}/Default_Item_Template/) section of the widget's API.
-Alternatively, you can implement a custom item template.

 <!--/fullDescription-->